landrzejewski/spring-boot-with-kotlin/notes.md

 findByCategoryAndTags:
   select new pl.training.blog.application.ArticleView(a.id, a.title, a.author) from Articles a join a.tags t where a.category = :category and t.name in :tags group by a having count (a) = :count

+###

+secure the blog, access to ArticleAuthorActionsRestController should be only for the ADMIN role, and for ArticleSearchRestController endpoints only for the ADMIN and USER roles.
+Users should be stored in the database